delasign/swift-starter-project/README.md

 1. <a href="https://delasign.com/blog/swift-add-structure-local-images/?utm=swift-starter-project">How to add and structure local images in Swift 🔗</a>
 2. <a href="https://delasign.com/blog/swift-hosted-image/?utm=swift-starter-project">How to add a hosted image to a view in Swift 🔗</a>
 3. <a href="https://delasign.com/blog/swift-add-local-image-to-view/?utm=swift-starter-project">How to add a local image to a view in Swift 🔗</a>
+4. <a href="https://delasign.com/blog/xcode-add-local-images/?utm=swift-starter-project">How to add and use images as files instead of xcassets in XCode</a>

 ### UI Basics
 1. <a href="https://delasign.com/blog/swift-label/?utm=swift-starter-project">How to add a label to a view in Swift 🔗</a>